giuliogiamello/HyperK/README.md

 <details>

 <summary>expand/collapse</summary>

+> Note: `geant4-v10.3.3` is exactly the third patch `geant4.10.03.p03`, those two files are equivalent

 Yesterday [HyperK#2025/10/14 - Attempt to install WCSim](#20251014----attempt-to-install-wcsim) I found out that, in order to use `WCSim`, I need to install `Geant4-v10.3.3`.
 So I tried to install it following [HyperK#Geant4 - Installation tutorial](#geant4---installation-tutorial): it was working until the `make -j4` command.
 This command was interrupted with the error message (using the option `make VERBOSE=1` to get details about the error):